mtongnz/ESP8266_ArtNetNode_DMX/README.md

 # ESP8266_ArtNetNode_DMX
-ESP8266 based ArtNet to DMX - Supports 2 full universes
+ESP8266 based WiFi ArtNet to DMX - Supports 2 full universes

 I am currently working on an Instructable for this project.
 I will post here when it's ready.